robert-westenberger/knowledgebase/real-estate/team/interviews/realtors.md

 # Extra Questions

-> How many of those buyers were owner-occupants who planned to rent out the other units?
+> Of the buyers you've helped purchase 2-4 unit propertiesm how many of those buyers were owner-occupants who planned to rent out the other units?

 > Gives a specific number and can describe several owner-occupied multifamily transactions.
 > {.is-success}